sb242/clearance/DEMO.md

 - generate pdf for download

 - email pdf to new contact

 Emphasize, our goal is for allied health professionals to request the patients most current information 48 hours in advance, in coordination with the appointment confirmation.

 Why is this important?
 The allied health professional can now see that since the patient Rachel Jones last visited us they have had coronary stent surgery, we can now alert Rachel that they must take antibiotics 1 hour prior to any dental treatment for the next 2 years to prevent infective endocarditis.

 We just saved the patient having to show up for an appointment and leave disappointed that they won't be treated.
 We also just saved the provider hundreds of dollars in lost production.

+And/Or

+Your optometrist is now aware you are taking a corticosteroid for IBS flareups, while you as the patient might think it's not important to disclose this medication, the optometrist can now alert you that with prolonged use cataracts or glaucoma may develop.

+And/Or

+Your massage therapist is now aware you are taking a blood thinner for your heart condition, while you as the patient might think it's not necessary to disclose this medication, the massage therapist can now warn you that following this massage you will likely have significant bruising.

 Tech stack:
 - Axios